A Sweet Memory Tainted by MS

 He told us what a blessing our daughter had been in his life.
 It was then that he "popped the question."
 He asked our blessing on marrying our daughter.
 We didn't even have to think about it.
 He has included us in every aspect of their relationship, something not many young men do.
 We've felt honored throughout the entire development of their relationship to each other and to us.

-You May Also Like:Don’t Forget to Relax
+You May Also Like:How to Navigate Dating With MS

 Related Search Topics (Ads):